The primary goal is to show how the number of rows per base table data block impacts selectivity.

 COLLECT STATS ON INDEXING.NUSI_SELECTIVITY COLUMN(COL_A);

-The query we have been using for row qualification looked like this (‘A’ is the value we use for testing the selectivity):
+The query used for row qualification is as follows, wherein ‘A’ is the value for testing selectivity:

 SELECT * FROM INDEXING.NUSI_SELECTIVITY WHERE COL_A = ‘A’